pierrebaudot/infotopopy/docs/basic_methods.rst

        - Many, many more ...

-The description tells us a fair amount about the dataset -- it consists of measurements of petals and sepals of iris flowers.
-There are 3 species of flower represented, each with 50 sets of measurements.
-Visualizing this data is a little bit tricky since we can't plot in 4 dimensions easily.
-Fortunately four is not that large a number, so we can just to a pairwise feature scatterplot matrix to get an ideas of what is going on.
-Seaborn makes this easy (once we get the data into a pandas dataframe).
+As visualizing data in 4 dimensions or more is hard or not possible, we can first plot all the pairwise scatterplot matrix to present the pairwise correlations and dependencies between the variables, using Seaborn and pandas dataframe.

 .. code:: python3